cardwing/Codes-for-PVKD/README.md

 Point-to-Voxel Knowledge Distillation for LiDAR Semantic Segmentation (CVPR 2022)

-Our model achieves state-of-the-art performance on three benchmarks, i.e., ranks **1st** in [Waymo 3D Semantic Segmentation Challenge](https://waymo.com/open/challenges/2022/3d-semantic-segmentation/) (the "Cylinder3D" and "Offboard_SemSeg" entities), ranks **1st** in [SemanticKITTI LiDAR Semantic Segmentation Challenge](https://competitions.codalab.org/competitions/20331#results) (single-scan, the "Point-Voxel-KD" entity), ranks **2nd** in [SemanticKITTI LiDAR Semantic Segmentation Challenge](https://competitions.codalab.org/competitions/20331#results) (multi-scan, the "PVKD" entity).
-Our trained model has been used in one NeurIPS 2022 submission!
+Our model achieves state-of-the-art performance on three benchmarks, i.e., ranks **1st** in [Waymo 3D Semantic Segmentation Challenge](https://waymo.com/open/challenges/2022/3d-semantic-segmentation/) (the "Cylinder3D" and "Offboard_SemSeg" entries, May 2022), ranks **1st** in [SemanticKITTI LiDAR Semantic Segmentation Challenge](https://competitions.codalab.org/competitions/20331#results) (single-scan, the "Point-Voxel-KD" entry, Jun 2022), ranks **2nd** in [SemanticKITTI LiDAR Semantic Segmentation Challenge](https://competitions.codalab.org/competitions/20331#results) (multi-scan, the "PVKD" entry, Dec 2021).
 Do not hesitate to use our trained models!

 ## News

+- **2022-11** [NEW:fire:] Some useful training tips have been provided.

 - **2022-11** The distillation codes and some training tips will be released after CVPR DDL.